DFXswiss/api/README.md

 ### Registration

+Each user who wants to use the service must be registered separately with their blockchain address and a signature to prove ownership.

 #### Initial Wallet Setup (optional)

 Contact [support](mailto:support@dfx.swiss) to register your wallet name.
 This is used to identify all users that signed up with your wallet.
+This step is optional.

 #### Sign Up

 1. Get the sign message from [sign-message endpoint](https://api.dfx.swiss/swagger/#/Auth/AuthController_getSignMessage) (with the user's address) and sign it with the corresponding private key
-1. Register the user with the [sign-up endpoint](https://api.dfx.swiss/swagger/#/Auth/AuthController_signUp)
+1. Register the user with the [sign-up endpoint](https://api.dfx.swiss/swagger/#/Auth/AuthController_signUp). `wallet` and `usedRef` are optional:
-   - Use the `walletId` from step [initial setup](#initial-wallet-setup-optional)
+   - Use the wallet name (`wallet`) from step [initial setup](#initial-wallet-setup-optional)
    - See [below](#referral-program) for more information on the referral program (`usedRef`)
 1. Now you can get your JWT access token (with address & signature) with the [sign-in endpoint](https://api.dfx.swiss/swagger/#/Auth/AuthController_signIn)